Gabaldonlab/Host-pathogen_interactions/README.md

 The above command will create `codes` directory where all the data will be located.
 We encourage the users to first read through the `file_description.txt` file, which describes all files in the created directory.
 Subsequently, users can open the `R` scripts in `Rstudio` and run them (on a modern desktop each script will required ~5-6 min to complete).
 The version for all used software and packages can be found in `sesssionInfo.txt` file.
 All codes and required packages are open source.
 For full reproducibility, please make sure the software versions run on your machines coincide with versions in `sesssionInfo.txt`.

-For any questions, please email to `grant.hovhannisyan@gmail.com`.
+For any questions, please email `grant.hovhannisyan@gmail.com`.